 Computational Chemistry

-For instance, computational studies can reveal the precise geometry of molecules with triple bonds, the distribution of electron density, and the energies of different molecular orbitals.
+Here's a good example: computational studies can reveal the precise geometry of molecules with triple bonds, the distribution of electron density, and the energies of different molecular orbitals.
 This information can then be used to understand how these molecules will react with other substances and what properties they will exhibit.

 Popular Opinions and Misconceptions

 One common misconception is that triple bonds are inherently unstable.
 While it's true that they are more reactive than single bonds, they are not necessarily unstable.
-In fact, many molecules containing triple bonds are quite stable under normal conditions.
+But in fact, many molecules containing triple bonds are quite stable under normal conditions.
 The reactivity of triple bonds simply means that they are more likely to participate in chemical reactions when given the opportunity.

 Professional Insights